7 Days Shira Route Kilimanjaro Trek

 7 Days Shira Route Trek Overview

-• Excellent Acclimatization: The gradual ascent across the Shira Plateau allows your body ample time to adjust to the increasing altitude, significantly boosting your chances of a successful summit.
+The gradual ascent across the Shira Plateau gives your body time to adjust, improving your comfort and increasing your chances of a successful Kilimanjaro summit.

 Day 1: Morum Barrier to Shira 1 Camp